 Here is how you can download and install JOdin3 on Mac.
 We have always recommended to use Odin whenever you want to work with Samsung firmware or want to get back to stock ROM.
 This tool has been around for as long as we could remember, and has always been compatible with Windows only.
 This is where tools like JOdin3 and Heimdall come in to help out with cross-platform tools.
 In this guide, we will cover how to download and use Odin on macOS by using an alternative tool called as JOdin3.

 JOdin3 is used to flash ROMs, system packages, root ZIP files, custom recovery files or even modem files on Samsung Galaxy phones.
 The team behind the original Odin tool never built it for other platforms, i.e. Mac or Linux.
-But all thanks to a XDA-Developers member, AdamOutler, Odin has been ported to Mac OS X and Linux by the name of JOdin.
+But all thanks to a XDA-Developers member, AdamOutler, Odin for Mac and Linux is now possible with port by the name of JOdin.
 This is a direct port of the Windows version of Odin and it now works on all three platforms – Windows, Mac and Linux.

 JOdin3 = Odin for Mac OS X

-No matter which phone you have, the Galaxy Note 9 or the Galaxy S10, JOdin3 will work with all.
+No matter which phone you have, the Galaxy Note 10 or the Galaxy S10, JOdin3 will work with every Samsung model.

-If you came here looking for the latest version of Odin, visit here to download: Download Odin (All Versions)
+If you came here looking for the latest version of Odin (for Windows), visit here to download: Download Odin (All Versions)